RosalieMaass/Kickstarter/README.md

 # Recommendations
 - Since Theater is the most successful type of kickstarter, I would say there is a good chance Fever will be a success!
 - I would recommend beginning the campaign in May.
+- Try to reduce goal of campaign to closer to $5,000 if possible